 What devices are supported?

-The app is available for iPhone, iPad, and iPod touch devices running iOS 14.1 and up.
+The app is available for iPhone, iPad, and iPod touch devices running iOS 14.1 or later.

 Why is the app free?